The Association Internationale de Droit des Assurances (AIDA)/the International Insurance Law Association was founded on 28 April 1960 in Luxembourg.

 - Warsaw (2018)

-The next AIDA Europe Conference is to take place in Lisbon in 2019.
+The next AIDA Europe Conference is to take place in Athens in 2024.

 In 2013 AIDA Europe combined with the Federation of European Risk Managers' Association (FERMA) to hold a joint conference in Paris.